chartmann1590/RPI-Dashboard/README.md

 # Project Name

 ## Description
-This project provides a simulated device monitoring system with package tracking functionality.
-It allows for adding devices, viewing their status, and tracking packages.
+This project creates a dynamic and visually engaging dashboard, inspired by Home Assistant.
+It fetches data and displays it with a festive holiday theme, including a large clock, particle effects, and holiday-themed animations.

 ## Features
-- Add devices with IP addresses, MAC addresses, and status.
-- View device status and last seen timestamps.
-- Track packages with tracking numbers, carriers, and status.
-- Archive tracked packages after they are delivered.
-- Generate random jokes to display.
+*   Dynamic Data Fetching: Automatically retrieves data from an external API.
+*   Large Clock: Displays the current time in a prominent format.
+*   Particle Effects: Creates visually appealing particle effects (snow, leaves, confetti).
+*   Holiday Theme: Implements a holiday theme with special characters and animations.
+*   Traffic and Home Automation Integration: (Placeholder - requires API integration)
+*   Screen Rotation

 ## Quick Start
 1. Installation command: `pip install -r requirements.txt`
-2. Configuration needed:  None.
+2. Configuration needed:  The `url` variable in `templates/rpi_dashboard.html` needs to be set to the correct API endpoint.
 3. How to run: `python app.py`

 ## Documentation